sc0ttj/component/README.md

 Your components will support:

-- Automatic re-rendering on state change
+- Auto re-render on state change
+- DOM diffing for fast re-renders
 - Scoped CSS styling, with re-rendering on CSS changes
 - Event attributes like `onclick`, `onchange`, `onkeyup`, etc, etc
 - Easy state management:
   - define "actions" to easily update the state in specific ways
   - a state timeline:
-    - a history of all changes to the component state
+    - a log/history of all changes to the component state
     - rewind or fast-forward to any point in the state history
     - save/load current or any previous state as "snapshots"
 - Simple, stateless "child" components
+- Server side rendering
 - ...and more

 ## Limitations

 Currently, the most important limitations are:

-- No DOM diffing - re-renders just replace your component containers innerHTML
 - No Event objects passed into components events attributes (`onclick`, etc)
 - No JSX - uses template literals
 - No CSS-in-JS - uses template literals